Duck family (Disney): Fethry Duck

 Since Fethry was not created by Carl Barks and was never used in any of Barks' stories, popular American artist/writer Don Rosa does not consider Fethry part of the Duck family.
 However, due to editorial pressure from supervisor Byron Erickson at the helm of Egmont, Rosa reluctantly included him in his Duck Family Tree.
-According to this diagram, Fethry is the son of Eider Duck and Lulubelle Loon, the cousin of Donald Duck and the brother of Abner "Whitewater" Duck (from Barks' 1962 story, Log Jockey).
+According to the resulting diagram, Fethry is the son of Eider Duck and Lulubelle Loon, the cousin of Donald Duck and the brother of Abner "Whitewater" Duck (from Barks' 1962 story, Log Jockey).

 Fethry also works with Donald for Scrooge McDuck's secret organization, originally called the P.I.A. (in Italian), as an assistant of the detective Umperio Bogarto (in 1996) and as Moby Duck's First Mate (in the early 2000s).
 Donald has often teamed up with Fethry to work for Scrooge (usually with disastrous results), with Donald being the "straight man" and Fethry the "funny man", although Donald's reactions to Fethry and attempts to neutralize him are often as humorous as Fethry's mishaps.
 In 1970s stories drawn by Tony Strobl, Fethry is the owner of a hyper-friendly dog named Poochie.
 Several Brazilian stories also featured Fethry's pet.

 Since the early 1970s, Fethry has occasionally donned superhero garb as the Red Bat (Morcego Vermelho) in Brazilian Disney comics.
 The Red Bat was created by artist Carlos Edgar Herrero and writer Ivan Saidenberg.

 In 2018, Fethry made his first animated appearance in the DuckTales episode "The Depths of Cousin Fethry!", voiced by Tom Kenny.
 He is depicted as the caretaker of one of Scrooge's undersea research facilities that Huey and Dewey visit.
 While they are at first put off by his odd behavior, the two come to respect Fethry after he protects them from a sea monster.
 He later returns in "Moonvasion" to help protect the Earth from the invading Moonlanders and in "The Last Adventure!" to attend Webby Vanderquack's birthday party.